 2. This is something respectful and a way to show thank you: remember your nurse’s name.
 Even if you can’t remember his or her name, ask politely.
 After this, you can thank him or her for being there for you and helping you heal!
+Saying, “thank you” is the easiest way to show your gratitude and makes all the difference when you want to thank a nurse.

 3. On a day-to-day basis, a nurse handles a large amount of tasks from taking care of their patients to recording all documents and more.
 The hospital room or clinical can have hectic, crazy days just like any other business can have.
 However, these people are in charge of lives.
 If you ask your nurse for something, give them some time to bring it back.
 If you ask on the status of your procedure, where your doctor is or any other major questions, give them time to figure it out.
-If your nurse continues to fill your ice, makes sure you’re comfortable and more all during your stay, be appreciative.
+If your nurse continues to fill your ice, make sure that you’re comfortable and more all during your stay, be appreciative.

 5. A nurse is tasked with taking care of patients who stay in the hospital for hours, days and months.
 If you were once a long term patient, stop by and say hello to your nurse!
 They were responsible for your well-being during your stay and want to know how you’re doing!
 Even add in there that they helped you heal and how thankful for them you are, brownie points.